RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 # UX Design

 The first idea of this simple look came about by remembering my first project, nervous health which had an easy navigation.
-The main feature I needed for the index was a CTA that conected to the key features, and the rest could be filler content.
+The main feature I needed for the index was a CTA that connected to the key features, and the rest could be filler content.

 <details>